creationsoft/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 1. This will open the **Time Series Insights Explorer** in a new browser tab.

+1. If you see a toggle option in the header bar called 'Preview' - set it to 'On'

 1. On the **Analyze** view within TSI Explorer, locate the **MEASURE** dropdown within the box for creating new queries, and select the `temperature` value.

 1. Within the **SPLIT BY** dropdown, select the `iothub-connection-device-id` value.
 This will split the graph to show the telemetry from each of the IoT Devices separately on the graph.